ishita07-AI/week-1/README.md

-# week-1
-This repository demonstrates the end-to-end process of performing ET (Extract, Transform) operations and data analysis using Power BI.
-The project focuses on leveraging Power BI's capabilities to extract data from various sources, clean and transform it using Power Query Editor, and visualize insights through interactive dashboards.

-Key highlights of this project include:

-Extract: Pull data from multiple sources such as Excel, CSV, and databases.

-Transform: Clean and process raw data, including removing duplicates, renaming columns, handling missing values, and applying calculated transformations.
+Exhaustive Analysis of Indian Agriculture using Power BI

+This repository presents an in-depth analysis of Indian agriculture, utilizing Power BI to explore key datasets and uncover actionable insights.
+It demonstrates the application of ET(Extract, Transform) processes and advanced data visualization techniques to address critical aspects of the agricultural sector.

+Key Highlights:

+Extract: Data is sourced from government reports, CSV files, and publicly available datasets covering crop production, rainfall patterns, soil quality, and market trends.

+Transform: Using Power Query Editor, the data is cleaned, processed, and optimized by handling missing values, removing duplicates, and standardizing fields for consistency.

-Load: Import the cleaned and transformed data into Power BI for further analysis.
+Load: Processed datasets are loaded into Power BI, ensuring a structured foundation for analysis.

-Data Modeling: Create relationships between tables and define data hierarchies for detailed drill-down analysis.

-Visualizations: Build interactive dashboards using various visualization types, including bar charts, line graphs, pie charts, and slicers.